PAIR-code/lit/documentation/components.md

 LIT supports Estimator and other TF1.x models, but the model wrappers can be more involved due to the need to explicitly manage the graph and sessions.
 (In
-particular: `Estimator.predict()` cannot be used because it re-loads the model on every invocation.)
+particular: `Estimator.predict()` cannot be used because it reloads the model on every invocation.)
 Generally, you'll need to:

 *   In your model's `__init__()`, build the graph, create a persistent TF